HME301 - Medicine 3A

 The Objective Structured Clinical Examination at the end of Year 3 comprises a multi-station OSCE which assess all six clinical rotations undertaken during HME301 and HME302 (0.5 day clinical examination).
 Standard setting will be used to determine a pass score for each station and an overall pass grade.
 Students who fail the OSCE will be awarded a fail (N) grade for HME301 and HME302.
 Students who fail will be required to repeat all components of Year 3.

 Knowledge of Health and Illness

-Students who are borderline will be reviewed by the Academic Progress Committee, who will arrange additional support during HME302 as appropriate.
+Students who are borderline will be reviewed by the Academic Progress Committee, additional support during HME302 will be arranged as appropriate.